kevingeo971/Video-Compression-Using-Deep-Learning-/Eva_Compression/README.md

 live as database meta data for frames and videos.

 *Note: That the folders passed in the above commands need to be created and should be empty*

+For any questions or concers please feel free to reach out to the authors at:
+- kgeorge37@gatech.edu - Kevin George
+- mike.groff@gatech.edu - Michael Groff
+- amlk@gatech.edu - Ali Lakdawala